+Error Diagnostic Meaning for the LMV36

+code code

-Error code Diagnostic code Meaning for the LMV26 / LMV36 167 3 Manual lockout by PC software ACS410
+167 3 Manual lockout by PC software ACS410

-7.5.3.2.
+7.5.5.2.
 Alarm upon prevention of startup

 If start prevention occurs, it is shown on the display of the AZL2.
 Start prevention takes place only when a heat request is delivered and when one of the startup criteria is not fulfilled.

-The time to elapse from start prevention to display on the AZL2 is set to a fixed value of 5 seconds.
+The time to elapse from prevention of startup to display on the AZL2 is set to a fixed value of 5 seconds.
 In addition, it is possible to indicate preventions of startup via the alarm output.
 This function can be activated per parameter.